Summer Research

 On Campus

-During the beautiful Berkshire summer, a few dozen students are hired for up to 10 weeks to work with individual Biology faculty members on research projects.
+During the beautiful Berkshire summer, students are hired for up to 9 weeks to work with a Biology faculty member on research projects.
 Most of these students spend their summer doing research at Williams College but some accompany their faculty mentor to field sites.

 Information to apply for a summer research position (Williams students only):